Viii Lp Canaan Sells 10,000 Shares of Spark Networks SE (NYSEAMERICAN:LOV) Stock

-Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the stock in a transaction that occurred on Friday, January 29th.
-The stock was sold at an average price of $5.43, for a total value of $54,300.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the stock in a transaction that occurred on Friday, February 5th.
+The shares were sold at an average price of $6.41, for a total transaction of $64,100.00.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Viii Lp Canaan also recently made the following trade(s):